I once sold Banjo’s old home in Sydney. It was a classic terrace house in Double Bay in Sydney’s Eastern suburbs.

 I didn’t have two dollars to my name then and I needed a car to get around in and to take clients to view the properties we were selling.
 So once I was off my crutches I looked up the Yellow Pages and there was a company that hired them called “Renta Bent Bug”.
 They cost $10 a day so I hired one to get me by and fool the boss who thought I owned a car.
 Mine was from 1962.

-A few days later I got a possible buyer for a property we were selling.
-She was about eighty years old.
+A few days later I got a potential buyer for an apartment we were selling.
+She was about eighty years old and was down-sizing from a mansion in Bellevue Hill.
 She didn’t drive so I picked her up from her home in my rented bug to take her to see the apartment.

 I drove up a steep hill in Double Bay and when I got to the top I had to stop at a red light.
 Then the bloody left-hand back wheel of my bug fell off and rolled down the street behind us.
 I watched it in horror in the rear view mirror as it made its way bouncing down the road.
 As luck would have it the blasted thing jumped into someone’s front garden with no lives taken on its way.
 It was like watching a scary movie in slow-motion.